NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 The name of a \hyperref[nodelist]{NodeList} object containing the names of the HVAC system nodes or the HVAC System Node Name for which temperature setpoints will be established by this setpoint manager.

-Below is an example of the input for a Return Reset Setpoint Manager:
+Below are examples, showing the inputs for SetpointManager:SystemNodeReset.

 \begin{lstlisting}